Sign Up

 Our support of the TBA21-Academy’s Venice exhibition this year explores the impact of human activity on the world’s oceans through the lens of art, creativity, and technology.

-Lunu is more than an easy, efficient crypto payment system with a sleek, modern payment terminal.
-Lunu is an aspirational brand, with a strong sense of social responsibility and a commitment to the arts and aesthetics.
+Lunu Pay is more than an easy, efficient crypto payment system with a sleek, modern payment terminal.
+Lunu Pay is an aspirational brand, with a strong sense of social responsibility and a commitment to the arts and aesthetics.

-Lunu recognizes its responsibility to act as a cultural agent, bringing to bear the powerful imaginings of art with the profound insights of science to help resolve problems facing the world today.
+Lunu Pay recognizes its responsibility to act as a cultural agent, bringing to bear the powerful imaginings of art with the profound insights of science to help resolve problems facing the world today.
 Chief among them: the plight of the world’s oceans.
 But the wonders of science and technology are not enough to solve the oceans’ problems.
 With the added dimension of artistic vision, humankind can create a new ecosystem to present the ocean’s plight and suggest possible solutions that will result in new approaches.

-As its first cultural outreach activity, Lunu is proud to announce it has become an official supporter of the TBA21-Academy’s «Oceans in Transformation» exhibition scheduled for August 27 &mdash November 29 at the Ocean Space in the baroque Chiese di San Lorenzo in Venice and at ocean-archive.org.
+As its first cultural outreach activity, Lunu Pay is proud to announce it has become an official supporter of the TBA21-Academy’s «Oceans in Transformation» exhibition scheduled for August 27 &mdash November 29 at the Ocean Space in the baroque Chiese di San Lorenzo in Venice and at ocean-archive.org.
 Ocean Space, the culmination of three years of intensive research around the world commissioned by TBA21-Academy, was inaugurated last year during the Venice Biennale with an exhibition entitled «Moving Off the Land», by renowned performance, installation, and video artist Joan Jonas.

 Scientific Findings, Artistic Expression